kbelbase45/DeeplearningComputerVision/ExploratoryDataAnalysis/README.md

 # Exploratory Data Analysis

-<p> Here I try to provide as much detail as possible for exploratory data analysis.
-Of course, this material is
-not yet exhausted but help to understand the basic concept in this area.
-Also, I tried to explain manually how the built-in function calculates some statistical properties.</p>
+<p> The notebook tries to provide as many details as possible for the exploratory data analysis.
+Of course, this material is not exhausted, but it will help to understand the basic concept in this area.
+There is also information explaining how the built-in function calculates some statistical properties manually.
+In addition, a machine learning approach using a linear model is used. </p>